Renault Megane review

 Despite a recent facelift, the Renault Megane is now starting to feel somewhat outclassed by the best family hatchbacks

-As part of the revisions, Renault has rationalized the model line-up, with buyers able to choose from Expression, Dynamique, GT and Renaultsport models.
-However, the choice of bodystyles remains unchanged, with five-door hatchback, sleek three-door Coupe, drop-top CC convertible and practical Sport Tourer estate models all featuring.
+The mid-life facelift of the current model simplified the Megane's lineup, and buyers are able to choose from Expression, Dynamique, GT and Renaultsport models.
+There's a choice of body styles too - five-door hatchback, sleek three-door Coupe, drop-top CC convertible and practical Sport Tourer estate models all featuring.

 All versions are well-equipped, with alloy wheels, Bluetooth phone connection and air-conditioning featuring on all models.
 Dynamique models add TomTom sat-nav, parking sensors and climate control, while the GT benefits from all this kit, plus a reversing camera and a sporty looking bodykit.

 Mechanically the car remains largely unchanged, although Renault has trimmed down the engine line-up.
 In terms of petrol engines there’s a choice of 1.6-litre petrol and 1.2-litre TCe turbo, plus a 217 bhp 2.0-litre turbo.
 Diesel fans can choose between the frugal 1.5-litre and 1.6-litre dCi units, both of which are available with frugal stop-start equipment.

 At the top of the range is the brilliant Renaultsport model, which still sets the standard for driving fun.
 Powered by 261bhp 2.0-litre turbo petrol, it claims a scorching 6.0 seconds to 60, while its uprated chassis delivers incredibly agile handling.
 The 275 Trophy and stripped-out Trophy R provide even more power and an even greater focus on driving thrills.